-The school does not deny readmission to any service member of the uniformed services for reasons relating to that service.
+The school does not deny re-admission to any service member of the uniformed services for reasons relating to that service.

-Readmission is reserved to the sole discretion of Paul Mitchell The School Wichita and may require special conditions.
+Re-admission is reserved to the sole discretion of Paul Mitchell The School Wichita and may require special conditions.

-Readmission for a student requires a personal interview with school administration.
-The reentering student will be placed on 30 day evaluation.
-During the 30 day evaluation period the student must demonstrate for that period that they can meet the school's minimum attendance and academic requirements for Satisfactory Academic Progress.
+Re-admission for a student requires a personal interview with school administration.
+The re-entering student will be placed on a 30-day evaluation.
+During the 30-day evaluation period the student must demonstrate for that period that they can meet the school's minimum attendance and academic requirements for Satisfactory Academic Progress.
 The student will then be evaluated for Satisfactory Academic Progress at the next scheduled evaluation period to determine their new status.
-Students who fail to meet the minimum attendance and academic requirements for that 30 day evaluation period may be terminated.
+Students who fail to meet the minimum attendance and academic requirements for that 30-day evaluation period may be terminated.
 Students who re-enter the program are placed in the same Satisfactory Academic Progress standing as when they left.
-If a reenrolling student has previously used all of their excused absences provided under their original contract, the student will not receive any additional time for excused absences under the new re-enrollment contract.
-In addition, a student may be responsible for any previous overtime charges that had previously accrued, but not yet assessed.